Thevi1/Thevi.github.io/content/posts/route-server.md

 If in the route server enable RPKI filtering, below function to filtering with RPKI,

-In this lab i enable RPKI filtering and using [Routinator3000](https://routinator.docs.nlnetlabs.nl/en/stable/)
+In this lab i enable RPKI filtering using [Routinator3000](https://routinator.docs.nlnetlabs.nl/en/stable/) for validation

 ```bash